Removing Odors from Dresser Drawers

 - Thoroughly dissolve 1/4 cup Borax into one quart of warm water; the warmer the water the better.

 - Use a clean cotton cloth and dip in the solution.

 - Make sure to wring out excess water as you want the cloth to be damp NOT wet.
 This is especially important if you are working on a particle board drawer.

 - Wipe down the whole drawer including sides and bottom.

 - After disinfecting with the borax solution, follow by thoroughly wiping down the drawer using a clean damp cloth and fresh clean water.

 - Dry thoroughly and let air out at least overnight.

-It's an acidic, natural deodorizer and absorbs odors by breaking down bacteria.
-Vinegar does not leave a residue, and the sour smell goes away as it dries.
+It’s an acidic, natural deodorizer and absorbs odors by breaking down bacteria.
+Vinegar does not leave a residue, and the sour smell of the vinegar dissipates as it dries.

 - Mix up a solution of two tablespoons vinegar to one quart of warm water.